Looking for the best Langston Hughes quotes to motivate you to pursue your goals and dreams?

-Known for his insightful, colorful portrayals of black life in America, he told the stories of his people in ways that reflected their actual culture, including their suffering as well as their love of music, laughter, and language itself.
+Known for his insightful, colorful portrayals of black life in America, he told the stories of his people in ways that reflected their actual culture.

 Langston Hughes died on May 22, 1967, from complications of prostate cancer.

-In his memory, his home on East 127th Street in Harlem was given landmark status by the New York City Preservation Commission.
+In his memory, the New York City Preservation Commission gave his home on East 127th Street in Harlem landmark status.

 Here are some inspirational Langston Hughes quotes and Langston Hughes sayings that will motivate you to go after your dreams, no matter how unattainable others might think they are.